thomasballinger/posts/2016-07-14-rich-terminal-applications-2.markdown

 =========================

-Many terminal emulators allow you to resize a session already in progress -- something that would have made no sense in a traditional video terminal!
+Many terminal emulators allow you to resize a session already in progress -- something that would have made no sense in a traditional video terminal.
 Each time the user changes the terminal size a SIGWINCH signal is sent to the program and the terminal emulator moves the terminal contents around.
 The signals may be debounced a bit as they pass through